jacobagilbert/SigMF/sigmf-spec.md

 This is a list of the canonical extension namespaces defined by SigMF:

 * `antenna` - Used to describe the antenna(s) used to for the recording.
-* `modulation` - Defines how to describe modulations used in wireless communications systems.
+* `capture_details` - Used to describe features of IQ captures and annotations.
-* `volatile` - Allows for continuously time-varying fields, such as a moving receiver or rotating antenna.
+* `signal` - Used to describe modulated signals used in wireless communications systems.

 #### Global Object